-The Campaign started in 2002 in response to research showing that early childhood gambling exposure, especially lottery play, can increase the risk of developing gambling problems later in life.
+The Campaign was founded in response to research showing that early childhood gambling exposure, especially lottery play, can increase the risk of developing gambling problems later in life.
 This public awareness campaign focuses on discouraging adults from giving children lottery tickets as gifts.
 The GRC is also endorsed by the North American Association of State and Provincial Lotteries (NASPL).

 “The new Gift Responsibly Campaign name makes it easier for participating organizations to raise awareness that lottery tickets, the form of gambling with the broadest participation, should not be given as gifts to children for any occasion during the year,” said NCPG Executive Director Keith Whyte.

 Dr. Jeffrey Derevensky, Director of the International Centre for Youth Gambling Problems and High-Risk Behaviors at McGill University, also points out the campaign partners believe the name change fundamentally reinforces lottery corporation policies respecting age prohibitions.